This is a simple recipe for making all-natural apple sauce without any added sugar. All it takes is nice, fresh apples and water.

 If you would like dessert, my best apple crisp recipe is here.

 Simple N0-Added Sugar Apple Sauce

-I am an apple fanatic (shout out for Jona Golds!) and I’ve always loved fresh apple sauce.
+I love apples (shout out for Jonagold!) and I’ve always loved fresh apple sauce.
 In my childhood home it was always made by boiling whole apples and then running them through a sieve.
 It never occurred to me to try a different method until a few years ago when I had a craving but I didn’t have a sieve.